How I Built This with Guy Raz-logo

 Ask host to enable sharing for playback control

-Hinge founder and CEO Justin McLeod joins Guy on the Advice Line to answer questions from three early-stage founders.
-Plus, Justin describes Hinge’s new initiatives around intentional dating.
-First, Jessica in Toronto, Canada asks about opening new markets for her self-guided mystery road trip packages.
-Then Nick from Auckland, New Zealand wonders about strategies to drive word-of-mouth referrals for his designer security screen door company.
-And finally, Chandler from Minnesota discusses the challenge of getting his story across to customers as he sells hand-drawn posters that celebrate the history of golf and hockey.
-Thank you to the founders of Guess Where Trips, Framework Doors, and Archive 22 for being a part of our show.
+Serial entrepreneur Marcia Kilgore — founder of brands like Beauty Pie and Soap & Glory — joins Guy on the Advice Line, where they answer questions from three early-stage founders managing uncertainty and risk.
+Today, we meet Victor in Fort Worth, the co-founder of a Mexican-style sweets and treats venture who wonders if he should focus on expanding brick-and-mortar operations, retail presence, or both.
+Then Lydia in Seattle, a former disease researcher who is ready to grow her small batch botanical skincare line, but needs help overcoming her fear of failure to get to the next step.
+And Jack in San Francisco, the founder of a custom bike bag and accessories brand who’s trying to figure out how to maintain customer excitement throughout the entire purchasing process so as not to lose momentum.
+Thank you to the founders of Sol Dias, Clērstory, and Wompy Bikes for being part of our show.
+And stick around to hear a brief update on all three callers!
 If you’d like to be featured on a future Advice Line episode, leave us a one-minute message that tells us about your business and a specific question you’d like answered.
 Send a voice memo to hibt@id.wondery.com or call 1-800-433-1298.
-And be sure to listen to the Hinge founding story as told by Justin on the show in 2021.
-This episode was produced by Casey Herman with music by Ramtin Arablouei.
+And be sure to listen to Marcia Kilgore’s original How I Built This episode as told by Marcia on the show in 2018.
+This episode was produced by Carla Esteves with music by Ramtin Arablouei.
 It was edited by Andrea Bruce.
 Our audio engineer was Cena Loffredo.
-You can follow HIBT on X & Instagram and sign up for Guy's free newsletter at guyraz.com and on Substack.
+You can follow HIBT on X & Instagram and sign up for Guy's free newsletter at guyraz.com.
 See Privacy Policy at https://art19.com/privacy and California Privacy Notice at https://art19.com/privacy#do-not-sell-my-info.

 Ask host to enable sharing for playback control